shakhbozbekusmonov/miracle-api/README.md

-# miracle-api Fetch JavaScript Library
+# Miracle API Fetch JavaScript Library

 This library provides a simple and easy-to-use API for making HTTP requests in JavaScript.
 It supports the following HTTP methods: